A return to nature

 Funeral services can be held at the graveside prior to a burial.
 There is no chapel in the grounds but services can be held at either the Extra-Mural Cemetery Chapel, for no extra cost, or the North and South Chapels at Woodvale Crematorium for a use of chapel fee.

-- The full address for Woodland Valley is Warren Road, Woodingdean, BN2 6DX.
+The full address for Woodland Valley is Warren Road, Woodingdean, BN2 6DX.
 There is no office at the site.
-Further information or advice can be found by contacting Bereavement Services.

 Winter months, October to March

 Sunday and public holidays, 11am to 4pm

 Monday to Saturday, 9am to 5.30pm